QuantEcon/HCMC_workshop_2016/README.md

 The level of programming will be introductory.

-### Before the Workshop
+### Instructions

 The workshop will be hands on.
+The main instructions are:

+#.
+Please bring your laptop to the workshop.

+#.
 Before coming, please install [Anaconda Python](https://www.continuum.io/downloads).

-Follow the install instructions for your OS
+(Follow the install instructions for your OS)